How to Care for ‘Gollum’ Jade (Crassula Ovata)

 If your gollum succulent is in too much shade the leaves turn light green and grow a leggy appearance.

-The tips of gollum succulent leaves turn red or pinkish as a response to direct sunlight.
+The tips of Gollum succulent leaves turn red or pinkish as a response to direct sunlight.

 If the red coloration is extending across the whole of the leaf this can indicate stress from too much direct sunlight.